fuseainl/attendee/docs/zoom_oauth.md

 We don't allow you to delete the Zoom OAuth App credentials if there are any Zoom OAuth connections associated with it.
 You will need to intentionally delete all the associated Zoom OAuth connections first.

+### Are there any alternatives to implementing the onbehalf token?

+Yes, you can switch your application to use [Zoom RTMS](https://developers.zoom.us/docs/rtms/).
+RTMS is a different method for getting recordings and transcripts from meetings which involves an app running in the Zoom client instead of a bot.
+Attendee has beta support for RTMS, for more information see the example programs for building a [notetaker](https://github.com/attendee-labs/rtms-notetaker-example) and [sales coach](https://github.com/attendee-labs/rtms-sales-coach-example) with Attendee and RTMS.